 Scope and Sequence

 • The teacher should prepare a yearly plan that provides a scheduling overview of each subject area to be taught.
-The teacher will not be required to turn this in to the administrator.
+Teachers are to update this yearly as needed to fit any adjustments made in the calendar.

 Weekly Lesson Plans